savdagod/TidbytAssistant/README.md

 ## Pushing your own files
 Note: this feature has not been implemented yet

-1. Create a folder in your /config directory called tidbyt.
+1. Create a folder in your **/config** directory called **tidbyt**.
 2. Place your .star file(s) in this folder.
 3. Now when calling the action, select the radio button for "Custom".
 In the Custom Content text box, enter the file name minus the '.star'.
-Example: if your file is named 'custom.star', you will enter 'custom' in the field.
+Example: If your file is named *custom.star*, you will enter *custom* in the field.

 ## Things to note